Sending routing setting

 For more details and step-by-step instructions about mail routing, including use cases and examples, see Manage mail routing and delivery: Guidelines and best practices.

 Execute this setting only if the envelope sender matches

-This option is useful if you want to re-route mail for all users in an organizational unit, but only for messages sent from a few different domains.
+This option is useful to re-route mail for all users in an organizational unit, but only for messages sent from a few different domains.
 Click the check box, and then enter the list of domains with the following regular expression syntax:

-This would cause any message from the above domains to adhere to the route modifications that you you made.
+This syntax causes any message from the above domains to adhere to the route modifications that you made.

 Execute this setting only if the envelope recipient matches

-This option is useful if (for example) you want to re-route mail to your Microsoft Exchange server for just four users in a specific organizational unit.
+This option is useful, for example, to re-route mail to your Microsoft Exchange server for just four users in a specific organizational unit.
 Using the Sending routing setting for that organizational unit, you can change the primary delivery to your Exchange server.
 You can then ensure that this re-route applies only to these four users by entering the list of users with the following regular expression syntax: